vineelko/patina/docs/src/introduction.md

 integrating the rust implementation of the DXE Core to a platform, developing a pure-rust DXE Driver, and guides on further developing the rust DXE Core.

+Before getting started, take time to read about the [Patina](patina.md) project and it's high-level background and goals.

 This book assumes you already have the pre-requisite knowledge in regards to the [EDKII](https://github.com/tianocore/edk2) ecosystem, and the necessary tools already installed for building EDKII packages.